Binary number: Division

 Thus, the quotient of 110112 divided by 1012 is 1012, as shown on the top line, while the remainder, shown on the bottom line, is 102.
 In decimal, this corresponds to the fact that 27 divided by 5 is 5, with a remainder of 2.

 Aside from long division, one can also devise the procedure so as to allow for over-subtracting from the partial remainder at each iteration, thereby leading to alternative methods which are less systematic, but more flexible as a result.

 Square root

-The process of taking a binary square root digit by digit is the same as for a decimal square root and is explained here.
-An example is:
+The process of taking a binary square root digit by digit is essentially the same as for a decimal square root but much simpler, due to the binary nature.
+First group the digits in pairs, using a leading 0 if necessary so there are an even number of digits.
+Now at each step, consider the answer so far, extended with the digits 01.
+If this can be subtracted from the current remainder, do so.
+Then extend the remainder with the next pair of digits.
+If you subtracted, the next digit of the answer is 1, otherwise it's 0.